cosmos/relayer/docs/testing.md

 }
 ```

 > NOTE: If you do any custom encoding/decoding in your chain, you may want to import your codec and attach it here.
 To do this, `go get` the package your codec is in, include it in the `test/test_chains.go` `import` section and instantiate your codec.
-You may run into build errors due to incompatable tendermint or sdk versions.
+You may run into build errors due to incompatible Tendermint or SDK versions.
 Please bring your chain up the relayer version to continue with a custom codec.

 ### Step 3: Write your tests!